C++14: Aggregate member initialization

-C++11 added member initializers, expressions to be applied to members at class scope if a constructor did not initialize the member itself.
+C++11 added default member initializers, expressions to be applied to members at class scope if a constructor did not initialize the member itself.
 The definition of aggregates was changed to explicitly exclude any class with member initializers; therefore, they are not allowed to use aggregate initialization.

 C++14 relaxes this restriction, allowing aggregate initialization on such types.
 If the braced init list does not provide a value for that argument, the member initializer takes care of it.

 Binary literals

 Numeric literals in C++14 can be specified in binary form.
 The syntax uses the prefixes 0b or 0B.
 The syntax is also used in other languages e.g. Java, C#, Swift, Go, Scala, Ruby, Python, OCaml, and as an unofficial extension in some C compilers since at least 2007.

 Digit separators

 In C++14, the single-quote character may be used arbitrarily as a digit separator in numeric literals, both integer literals and floating point literals.
 This can make it easier for human readers to parse large numbers through subitizing.